pubpub-zz/ppInk/readme.md

 ### Option Capture at opening
 In the options you can set the option to engage capture when starting drawing.

 <IMG src="https://github.com/pubpub-zz/ppInk/assets/4083478/39d71bbf-3c76-42a6-9d41-3a1bb1748359">

 ### Pens Options

-through the options or long click on a pen button, or using the edit pen hotkey you can edit advance pen:
+through the options or long click on a pen button, or using the edit pen hotkey you can edit pen:

 ![image](https://github.com/pubpub-zz/ppInk/assets/4083478/2b12a417-8581-4f8b-823d-8e07124d5504)

-- Fading : the stroke drawn will disappear after the defined time(adjustable in options dialogbox/pen tab)
+- **Fading** : the stroke drawn will disappear after the defined time(adjustable in options dialogbox/pen tab)
-- Line Style (Stroke/Solid/Dash/Dot/DashDot/DashDotDot) : This will apply the define line style on all type of drawings.
+- **Line Style (Stroke/Solid/Dash/Dot/DashDot/DashDotDot)** : This will apply the define line style on all type of drawings.
 Stroke keeps the original drawing which uses the pen pressure to adjust the width.
 Solid,Dash,... ignore pen pressure.

 ![image](https://user-images.githubusercontent.com/19545604/119908686-8cb26d00-bf29-11eb-9dd3-ec421d216b23.png)

 _Note1 :  When drawing with dashed lines,try to not draw too slowly : the number of vertex will increase and make the drawing not very nice_